Electric-Coin-Company/zashi-ios/CODE_REVIEW_GUIDELINES.md

 # Overall:

-- Does the contribution referece an existing Issue?
+- Does the contribution reference an existing Issue?
 - Are the requirements well defined?